-Types of Spine Procedures
+Types of spine procedures

-A. Epidural steroid injections
+Epidural steroid injections (ESI)

 - Places a corticosteroid and an anesthetic into the epidural space by either an interlaminar, transforaminal, or caudal approach.